Luminapa, Langue

 LUMINAPA’S ENGINEERING SOLUTION

 A strong partnership between Global Brigades, community leaders, World Vision, and local government allowed for the completion of a new water system in Luminapa in 2016.
 Community Leaders organized community participation and payments, World Vision donated the water pump, the municipality installed electricity and paid for the distribution line, and Global Brigades constructed the new 15,000-gallon storage tank with chlorinator, trained the water council, and trained the maintenance person.
 Community Members and Global Brigades celebrated Luminapa’s completed water system in February of 2016.
-Water now reaches each individual home as well as the school, church, and rosquillas business.
+Water now reaches each home as well as the school, church, and rosquillas business.

 ENGINEERING VOLUNTEERS IN LUMINAPA